 TGbe Editor: please add the following paragraph

 NOTE 4—An AP affiliated with an AP MLD provides TSF offset in the complete profile of a reported AP (see 9.4.2.312.2.4 (Link Info field of the Basic Multi-Link element)).
-A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any one AP affiliated with that AP MLD (also see 35.3.12.2 (Basic BSS operation)) and use that information to maintain TSF timer for each non-AP STA per 11.1.3 (Maintaining synchronization).
+A non-AP MLD can determine the TSF information of all the APs affiliated with an AP MLD when it receives a frame carrying TSF of any one AP affiliated with that AP MLD (also see 35.3.12.2 (Basic BSS operation)) based on the received TSF offset in the complete profile of a reported AP (#19199) and use that information to maintain TSF timer for each non-AP STA per 11.1.3 (Maintaining synchronization).

+NOTE 5 —A non-AP MLD can also determine the TSF information of the APs affiliated with an AP MLD based on the Beacon frames sent by each of the APs affiliated with an AP MLD. (#19199)

-NOTE 5—All APs affiliated with an NSTR mobile AP MLD have the same TSF timer (see 35.3.19 (NSTR mobile AP MLD operation)).
+NOTE 6—All APs affiliated with an NSTR mobile AP MLD have the same TSF timer (see 35.3.19 (NSTR mobile AP MLD operation)).

 An MLD shall operate with one or more affiliated STAs.